domaine-hugh/JavaScript-project-in-Juno/README.md

 This project is re uploaded on Sep 12, 2021 because my misusing git and my repository did not work properly.
 When I figured out how to fix it, I alreayd empty and reset this document.
 The cost of learning...
 My break timer is built during the second half of Aug (due on Aug 29) then I started working on my second project in Juno JavaScript course, it is about APIs.
-After some brainstorms and idea changes, I am building my weather network from this weekend.
+After some brainstorms and idea changes (pokedex, hearthstone pack openning simulator, weather recipe...
+I may build them later), I am building my weather network since I am trying to combine three APIs working together.

 ____________________________________________________________________________________________________________________________________________
 YUHUI'S BREAK TIMER